jameshart197/CI_PP1_ZOLA/README.md

 4. As a first time user, I want to know what drinks there are available so I know I will be able to find something I like
 5. As a first time user, I want to know if I need to book a table for my large group so that I am not disappointed
 6. As a first time user, I want to get a feel for the bar so that I can know what to expect when visiting
-7. As a first time user, As a first time user I want to know if there will be any events on when I visit
+7. As a first time user, I want to know if there will be any events on when I visit
 8. As a first time user, I want to know how I can enquire for more information if I need it

 #### Returning visitor